Tenants - what you need to know about the Renters' Rights Act

 Key things tenants need to know about the Renters' Rights Act

-Your landlord must issue you with a PDF or hard copy of The Renters' Rights Act Information Sheet 2026 by 31 May 2026
+Your landlord must have issued you with a PDF or hard copy of The Renters' Rights Act Information Sheet 2026 by 31 May 2026.

 Tenancy length